Anton Smit

 Small Blue Head

-• Anton Smit, Something Rich & Strange
+• Anton Smit, Something Rich & Strange, Bronze Sculpture

 Something Rich & Strange